 Frequently Asked Questions

-What age do people get crowns?
+At what age do people get crowns?

 People can get crowns at any age, but they’re more common in adults.
 We usually see patients needing crowns in their 30s and older.
 That’s when years of wear and tear start to show.
 Younger people might need crowns after accidents or severe decay.
 Moreover, some kids get stainless steel crowns on baby teeth.